 Inadequate nursing: If a baby is not nursing frequently enough or not nursing effectively, it can lead to a decrease in milk production.

 Stress: High levels of stress can interfere with milk production by disrupting the hormonal balance needed for lactation.
+Look for simple ways to reduce stress every day.

 Poor nutrition: A lack of calories, fluids, and certain nutrients can impact milk supply.
+Try meal prepping to make it easier to meet your nutrient needs.

 Medications: Certain medications, including some allergy and decongestant medications, can decrease milk production.